I don’t have any problems keeping up with the latest Google algorithm updates. In fact, it’s exciting.

 Some might argue that social signals aren’t among the search engine giant’s ranking factors.
 But, there are several pointers to the fact that social signals may have a strong impact on search performance:

-Google doesn’t use Google+ signals in their ranking algorithm.
+In 2012, Matt Cutts claimed that Google doesn’t use Google+ signals in their ranking algorithm.
 But, I doubt that they would ignore their own social network.

 From various studies and personal experience, I think that the most important thing to remember is “social signal relevancy.”